TextureSplat: Per-Primitive Texture Mapping for Reflective Gaussian Splatting: Experiments

 \subsection{Ablation Study}

-To evaluate the effectiveness of our per-primitive texture mapping approach and understand the contribution of individual components, we conducted a series of ablation studies.
-These experiments isolate different aspects of our method and compare against carefully designed baselines to provide insights into why our approach works well for reflective scenes.
-More experiments can be found in the supplementary material.
+To evaluate the effectiveness of our per-primitive texture mapping approach and understand the contribution of individual components, we conducted a series of ablation studies isolating different aspects of our method.

+Additional experiments can be found in Sec.
+3 of the supplementary material, notably a comparative analysis of Texture Mapping as opposed to increasing primitive count, and a comparative analysis of performance under reduced primitive count (Tab.
+2 \& Fig. 4 in Supp.
+Mat.).

 \paragraph{Impact of Normal Mapping}

 Our previous experiments suggested that normal mapping plays a particularly important role in the performance improvements observed with our method.
 To isolate this effect, we implemented a variant of the baseline that uses texture mapping only for normals while keeping other attributes (albedo, roughness, metallic) as per-primitive constants.